BlackJar72/JBCypher/README.md

 of the two generators allows 1748 bit of entropy.
 Keys may be of any length.

+The difference between version 1 and 2 is in how they handle the ends of files and blocks.
+The first takes note of the bytes in the last block and stores it as the first byte of the encrypted file.
+The second technically only encryptes 2040 bits of data per block, using the 256th byte to record the number of bits in the byte; this is to allow streaming of data rather than being limited to use on local files of pre-known size.

 In retrospect, step (1) should not have been used, as it is superflous with step (2); step (5) should have been repeated more, perhap using sixteen rather than twelve numbers per encrypted byte to allow six